koutsomi/academic-homepage/content/project/swig/index.md

 title = "SWIGroup"
 date = ""
 # Project summary to display on homepage.
 summary = "I am coordinating the Semantic Web and Interoperability Group ([SWIGroup](http://swig.hpclab.ceid.upatras.gr/)), where I am working on the development of software and models related to Semantic Web technologies and standards.
 [See more] (/project/swig)"

 #Optional image to display on homepage.
-image_preview = "swig.gif"
+#image_preview = "swig.gif"
-#preview_only = true

 # Optional external URL for project (replaces project detail page).
 external_link = ""